jpallares/PallaresBlog/_books/atomic-habits-tiny-changes-remarkable-results.md

     quote: Commitment devices increase the odds that you’ll do the right thing in the future by making bad habits difficult in the present.
 However, we
   - date: 2020-12-12
     quote: I often find myself gravitating toward social media during any downtime.
 If I feel bored for just a fraction of a second, I reach for my phone.
 It’s easy to write off these minor distractions as “just taking a break,” but over time they can accumulate into a serious issue.
 The constant tug of “just one more minute” can prevent me from doing anything of consequence.
 (I’m not the only one.
 The average person spends over two hours per day on social media.
 What could you do with an extra six hundred hours per year?)
   - date: 2020-12-12
     quote: Once my bad habit became impossible, I discovered that I did actually have the motivation to work on more meaningful tasks.
-After I removed the mental candy from my environment, it became
-  - date: 2020-12-12
-    quote: Once my bad habit became impossible, I discovered that I did actually have the motivation to work on more meaningful tasks.
 After I removed the mental candy from my environment, it became much easier to eat the healthy stuff.
 When working in your favor, automation
   - date: 2020-12-12